-- A network of collective centres, consisting of Refugee Reception Centres (Centros de acogida de refugiados, CAR) and Migrant Temporary Stay Centres (Centros de estancia temporal para inmigrantes, CETI) managed by the Ministry of Employment and Social Services; - A reception and care network managed by NGOs, subcontracted by the Ministry of Employment and Social Services.
+- A network of collective centres, consisting of Refugee Reception Centres (Centros de acogida de refugiados, CAR) and Migrant Temporary Stay Centres (Centros de estancia temporal para inmigrantes, CETI) managed by the Ministry of Labour, Migration and Social Services; - A reception and care network managed by NGOs, subcontracted by the Ministry of Labour, Migration and Social Services.

-There are 2 Migrant Temporary Stay Centres (CETI) in the autonomous cities of Ceuta and Melilla.
+There are two Migrant Temporary Stay Centres (CETI) in the autonomous cities of Ceuta and Melilla.
 This type of centre hosts any migrant or asylum seeker that enters the Spanish territory undocumented, either by land or by sea and arrives in the Ceuta and Melilla enclaves.

 Every third country national who enters irregularly the Spanish territory though the two cities is placed in one of the two centres before being moved to the peninsular territory as an asylum seeker or an economic migrant.
-The capacity of the CETI is 512 places in Ceuta and 700 in Melilla, although they are frequently found to be overcrowded.
+The capacity of the CETI is 512 places in Ceuta and 782 in Melilla, including places in tents in the latter.
+The facilities continued to be overcrowded in 2018.
+198